Production of Spin-Polarized Molecular Beams via Microwave or Infrared Rotational Excitation: Introduction

 The production of spin-polarized molecules is important in several fields, including the study of spin-dependent effects in particle and nuclear physics~\cite{steffens2003}, and in applications of nuclear magnetic resonance in chemistry and biochemistry~\cite{green2012, keshari2014, levitt2012} and medical resonance imaging (MRI)~\cite{mcrobbie2008}.
+Gas phase NMR spectroscopy~\cite{jackowski2016,jackowski2025} provides accurate molecular spectral parameters free from intermolecular interaction effects and therefore serves as a direct benchmark for quantum-chemical calculations of isolated molecules.
+To the best of our knowledge, direct detection of NMR signals from molecules whose nuclear spin polarization is created via rovibrational excitation in the gas phase has not yet been reported.
 In all cases, the higher the spin polarization, the higher the desired signal.
 The spin-polarization $P$ induced by a magnetic field at room temperature (for example, in medical imaging) is usually limited to no more than $P{\sim}10^{-5}$, therefore, spin-polarized molecules with polarizations near unity can enhance MRI signals by several orders of magnitude.
+Techniques that significantly extend the hyperpolarization lifetime~\cite{burueva2017} enable further applications in MRI studies.
 Furthermore, it is known that complete nuclear polarization increases the fusion cross section for the D-T and D-\textsuperscript{3}He reactions by ${\sim} 50\%$~\cite{hupin2019}, and may increase the reactor efficiency by ${\sim} 75\%$~\cite{temporal2012}.
 Additionally, it was predicted recently that spin-polarized D and T nuclei can reduce the minimum startup tritium inventory by more than an order of magnitude~\cite{parisi2024}.
 Finally, a first demonstration of polarization persistence in a laser-induced plasma was performed very recently~\cite{zheng2024}, which is an important step for showing that spin polarization can survive in the plasma on timescales sufficient to benefit laser-induced fusion reactions.
+Multiple studies~\cite{bae2025, garcia2025, bakri2025, reichwein2024, heidbrink2024, hu2023,baylor2023,cook2025} further highlight the potential advantages of spin-polarized fuel in both magnetic and inertial confinement fusion, underscoring the growing interest in this direction.

 However, methods for producing highly spin-polarized molecules are limited both by the quantity of molecules produced and by their purity, needed for magnetic resonance enhancement or polarized fusion applications.
 Dynamic nuclear polarization (DNP) and cryogenic cooling are the only methods that are routinely used to produce spin-polarized molecules in macroscopic quantities.
 DNP uses highly-polarized unpaired electrons in free radicals at low temperature in a magnetic field, to transfer this polarization to the nuclear spins of the target sample~\cite{ardenkjaerlarsen2003}.
 However, the free radicals need to be removed for medical applications, which is a difficult step that limits the applicability of the technique.
 Similarly, cryogenic cooling has been used to produce spin-polarized D\textsubscript{2} at a polarization of about $20\%$.
 The total production rates and polarizations are sufficient for proof-of-principle experiments, but otherwise are too small for the requirement of a nuclear fusion reactor: a ${\sim}1$ GW nuclear reactor would require production rates of at least ${\sim}10^{21}$~${\text{s}^{-1}}$~\cite{grigoryev2011, kulsrud1987, moir1992}.